Use of hydrogen fuel cells for data center backup power

 Flexibility, reliability and scalability

 Hydrogen is an effective energy carrier.
 It can move, store and deliver energy easily.
-Stationary fuel is a good option for backup power generation since hydrogen fuel cells only need hydrogen and oxygen to function.
-They can also scale up to power large applications.
+Stationary fuel is a good option for backup power generation because hydrogen fuel cells only need hydrogen and oxygen to function.
+They can also scale up to power large applications, such as server racks.

 Hydrogen fuel cell challenges include temperature sensitivity, cost, safety and hydrogen leakage.